xiaolongbytes/barbell-plates-calculator/README.md

 # Future Features?:
 1. Have it calculate plate configurations for an entire warm-up + workout circuit at once.
 2. Toggle to chose between kilograms and pounds.
+3. Allow users to remove plate weights from the weight inventory table and add custom plate weights.

 # How I built this app and lessons learned:
 1. Created repo in GitHub and then cloned it locally.